PROGRAMME

 The Invisible (Chinese) Flâneuse: Jin Zhang in London, Paris and Art History

 Craig Clunas held the chair of art history at Oxford from 2007 to 2018, the first scholar of Asian art to do so.
-Much of his work concentrates on the Ming period (1368-1644), with additional interests in the art of 20th century and contemporary China.
-Before coming to Oxford he worked as a curator at the Victoria and Albert Museum, and taught art history at the University of Sussex and the School of Oriental and African Studies, University of London.
+Much of his work concentrates on the Ming period (1368–1644), with additional interests in the art of 20th century and contemporary China.
+He previously worked as a curator at the Victoria and Albert Museum, and taught art history at the University of Sussex and the School of Oriental and African Studies, University of London.
 His most recent book, Chinese Painting and Its Audiences (2017), is based on his AW Mellon Lectures in the Fine Arts, delivered at the National Gallery of Art, Washington DC, in 2012.
-His current projects include an exhibition focusing on the Chinese works in the antiquities collection of Sigmund Freud.
+In 2022 he curated Freud and China at Freud Museum London.
+His next book, The Echo Chamber: Transnational Chinese Painting, 1897–1935 will be published in 2023 in a bilingual English/Chinese edition.
+He is currently working on a book about the Ming imperial family.

 Book of Abstracts